KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/displaynamecharthtmllight.jpg)

 !!!
+Tip "Wildcard in Display Name"
-Tip "If wildcard is used for <a href="#column">Column</a> name, then dashboards will append any used Display Name to the column name from the database.
-It's best to leave blank when using wildcard naming."
+    If wildcard is used for <a href="#column">Column</a> name, dashboards will instead use the Display Name from the database.

 ## Zoom/Pan